tsnellgrove/dark_castle3/doc/to_do.md

 	- pre_action_trig => pre_action_cmd_trig
 	- this allows for pre_action_state_trig
 	- could also have a simple pre_action_state_reset which just resets a button or spring_loaded_slider to given default value (None)
-IDEA: throne is the trigger.
+IDEA: throne is the trigger and state switch.
 Is the machine invisible?
 IDEA: throne obj is of class SpringLoadedSlider (child of ViewOnly)
 	IDEA: has mehods push() and pull() and state
 	IDEA: last_action_state can == 'pushed', 'pulled', 'neutral'